-We are able to simulate the general behavior of the NaCl particle deliquesence in the turbulent RH field by running LES in OpenFOAM.
+- We are able to simulate the general behavior of the NaCl particle deliquesence in the turbulent RH field by running LES in OpenFOAM.
 However, the simulations tend to overestimate the observed deliquesced particle fractions, which might be caused by our assumption of a constant time scale for the deliquescence process itself.
-In order to achieve a more accurate representation of the experimental observations, different theories for the derivation of the deliquesence time scale τ{del} will be tested in the future.
-Following, for example, the argumentation of Khvorostyanov and Curry (2014, Ch.
-11.3, pp. 553-558), nucleation rates, and with that characteristic deliquescence time scales - which depend on RH among other things - will be determined and implemented into the LES model.
+In order to achieve a more accurate representation of the experimental observations, different theories for the derivation of the deliquesence time scale $\tau{del}$ will be tested in the future.
+Following, for example, the argumentation of Khvorostyanov and Curry (2014), nucleation rates, and with that characteristic deliquescence time scales - which depend on RH among other things - will be determined and implemented - 285 that characteristic deliquescence time scales which depend on RH among other things will be determined and implemente into the LES model.

 Ultimately, the observation of the onset of particle deliquescence below, and the presence of non-deliquesced particles above the DRH in a turbulent humid field is inline with the argumentation of Prigogine (1979), according to which a consistent macroscopic description is no longer given in the vicinity of non-equilibrium phase transitions (such as the deliquescence transition).
 Near the phase transition (here the DRH), the turbulent fluctuations become as important as the mean values.
 Macroscopic values represent the most likely ones, which are identical with the mean values only if fluctuations can be neglected.
-In the real

-- atmosphere, however, turbulent fluctuations are always present.
-A few studies exist (e.g., MacPherson et al., 1992: Lenchow 305 et al., 1994; Kulmala et al., 1997; Siebert and Shaw, 2017), which show $\sigma{\rm RH}$ values in the range of 1% to 4.6%, depending on the environmental conditions.
-Our investigations cover this range of observed RH fluctuations and we observe a distinct influence of the turbulent RH fluctuation on the fraction of deliquesced particles at these $\sigma{\rm RH}$ values.
-This indicates that our results are relevant for the atmosphere. - Altogether, this This result implies that the description of hygroscopic growth and shrinking during humidification and 310 dehumidification of the ambient atmosphere, respectively, requires the consideration of both (i) the hysteresis effects during particle evolution and in addition (ii) the turbulent character of the thermodynamic conditions of the ambient atmosphere, which affect the macroscopic boundary conditions of phase transition.
-This is of particular importance, among others, for the purposes of atmospheric modeling as the optical properties of solid and deliquesced particles differ, which needs to be - carefully considered, for example, in radiative transfer schemes in global atmospheric models (Haarig et al., 2017).
-In that 315 sense, we also suggest to collect additional data on atmospheric RH fluctuations, to be carried out in terrestrial and marine environments, at ground level and above.
+In the real atmosphere, however, turbulent fluctuations are always present.
+This result implies that the description of hygroscopic growth and shrinking during humidification and dehumidification of the ambient atmosphere, respectively, requires the consideration of both (i) the hysteresis effects during particle evolution and in addition (ii) the turbulent character of the thermodynamic conditions of the ambient atmosphere, which affect the macroscopic boundary conditions of phase transition.
+This is of particular importance, among others, for the purposes of atmospheric modeling as the optical properties of solid and deliquesced particles differ, which needs to be carefully considered, for example, in radiative transfer schemes in global atmospheric models (Haarig et al., 2017).